-I have been using the same toothbrush for longer than 3 years now.
-I have never imagined I would have to write about that memorable encounter, but here I am, trying to convince you to bring that zero-waste eco-friendly toothbrush in your life too.
-Oh, and there’s nothing to get squeamish about, because I do change the only part that needs to be changed regularly: the head!
+I have been using the same toothbrush for more than three years.
+Despite never imagining I would write about this particular activity, here I am, trying to convince you to make zero-waste eco-friendly toothbrushes a part of your life too.
+Oh, and there’s nothing to be squeamish about because I do regularly change the head!

-No, it’s not an electric toothbrush, which —according to marketing and google searches — seems to be the most popular replaceable head in the world of mainstream oral hygiene.
-The brush head is replaceable.
-The handle lasts for years.
-The raw material: bamboo.
-It’s also human-powered.
-Big plus.
+No, it’s not an electric toothbrush – seemingly the most familiar replaceable head in mainstream oral hygiene.
+Nevertheless, this brush head is replaceable too.
+And the handle lasts for years.
+The raw material?
+Bamboo.
+It’s also human-powered – a big plus.

-Bamboo, Recycled Plastic & The Other Toothbrushes in The Parallel Shopping Universe
+Bamboo, Recycled Plastic, and the Other Toothbrushes in the Parallel Shopping Universe

-The bad news is that eco-friendly toothbrushes are not yet mainstream, despite evidence that most virgin plastic toothbrushes never get recycled, getting dumped in landfills, ending up in oceans, on mountain tops, or remote islands, choking up what’s left of wildlife.
-Those toothbrushes can also be minced into micro plastics and infest water reserves, ending up back in our own bodies.
-The fact that a disposable object takes centuries to break down doesn’t seem like a dream design and sustainable production, does it?
+The bad news is that eco-friendly toothbrushes are not yet mainstream, despite evidence that most virgin-plastic toothbrushes never get recycled, instead being dumped in landfill, ending up in oceans, on mountain tops, or remote islands, choking what’s left of the planet’s wildlife.
+Since plastic is definitely not compostable, those toothbrushes may also be minced into microplastics, contaminating water reserves and entering our own bodies.
+That a supposedly disposable object takes centuries to break down isn’t a dream design or sustainable production, is it?

-We change toothbrushes every 3 – 4 months.
-That’s around 5 billion toothbrushes in just one year.
-Now imagine that pretty much every toothbrush you and everyone you know ever used is still around in one form or another.
+On average, we change toothbrushes every three to four months.
+That’s around five billion toothbrushes used and disposed of in just one year.
+Now consider that pretty much every toothbrush you’ve ever used, and everyone you know has ever used, still exists in one form or another.

 So, are you ready to look at friendly alternatives?